vimhack/dotfiles/README.md

 # Windvalley's dotfiles 🍀

-`Windvalley/dotfiles` is a Fantastic Development Environment build with Vim/Neovim, Tmux, Zsh, Alacritty and other related great open source softwares.
+Windvalley/dotfiles is a Fantastic Development Environment, built with Vim/Neovim, Tmux, Zsh, Alacritty and many other related excellent open source softwares.

-The supported platforms are macOS and Linux.
+The supported platforms currently are macOS and Linux.

 ## 💝 Powers